alijkhalil/distrib_training_scripts/README.md

     it can also be slightly modified for use in a lot of different settings.

-    The main script - 'mpi_wrapper.bash' - is the only one needed to execute a distrubed deep learning module (assuming the module includes code from Horovod or another framework for leveraging distributed training ops).
+    The main script - 'mpirun_wrapper.bash' - is the only one needed to execute a distrubed deep learning module (assuming the module includes code from Horovod or another framework for leveraging distributed training ops).
+Along side that though, there are sample Keras scripts (in the 'sample_train_scripts' directory) for training image and video recognition models in a distributed fashion.

 Notes:

-    -Before attempting to run the 'mpi_wrapper.bash' script, users should check the parameters and sequencing by calling 'mpi_wrapper.bash' without any parameters
+    -Before attempting to run the 'mpirun_wrapper.bash' script, users should check the parameters and sequencing by calling 'mpirun_wrapper.bash' without any parameters
-    -For the parameters passed to 'mpi_wrapper.bash' specifying the username's and host IP's included in the cluster, users should never forget to include the local system IP if it is part of the cluster.
+    -For the parameters passed to 'mpirun_wrapper.bash' specifying the username's and host IP's included in the cluster, users should never forget to include the local system IP if it is part of the cluster.
     -The training script should be in the same filesystem location on every